 Neighboring Countries :

-Austria borders Germany, Czech Republic, Hungary, Slovakia, Slovenia, Italy, Switzerland, and Liechtenstein.
+Austria borders Germany, the Czech Republic, Hungary, Slovakia, Slovenia, Italy, Switzerland, and Liechtenstein.

 Major Cities :